-A delicious “healthier” Mezcal Margarita Recipe with jalapeno, cilantro and lime…smoky, spicy and so refreshing – designed for the “grown up” palate.
+Smoky Mezcal Margarita Recipe with jalapeno, cilantro and lime… spicy, complex and so refreshing – designed for the “grown up” palate.
 If you like Scotch, you’ll loooooove this!

-I must confess, this has been happening a lot around here lately.
-Our catering season started off with a bang a few weeks ago, and by the end of the day all I want to do is get home, put my feet up, sit outside on the patio and unwind with one of these delicious babies… a Mezcal Margarita with muddled jalapeño, cilantro and fresh lime.
+I must confess, this Mezcal Margarita has been happening a lot around here lately.
+Our catering season started off with a bang a few weeks ago, and by the end of the day all I want to do is get home, put my feet up, sit outside on the patio and sip one of these delicious babies… a Mezcal Margarita with muddled jalapeño, cilantro and fresh lime.
 So flavorful and refreshing!

 Mezcal if unfamiliar is a smoky flavored tequila which I’ve fallen head over heals in love with.
 It’s more for the grown up palate – and may not for be for everyone, but I personally loooooooooove it.